PixelExperience/development/keystone/README.md

 Location: ${ANDROID_BUILD_TOP}/out

 Contains all files generated during a build.
-This includes the target files like system.img and host tools like adb.
+This includes target files like system.img and host tools like adb.

 ### Overlay build directory